Framework

 If you don’t have an Observable account yet, you will be prompted to sign up.
 Observable is free for individuals and small teams, and we offer paid tiers for larger teams.

-This command will ask you a few questions to configure your deploy, including which Observable workspace to use and whether the project should be public or private.
+This command will ask you a few questions to configure your deploy, including which Observable workspace to use and whether the app should be public or private.
 You can also enter an optional message to associate with the deploy, but for now feel free to leave this blank by hitting Enter.

 observable deploy